What is more valuable per gram than gold?

 Cryptocurrency (2021-current)

-Might be slightly unfair to include cryptocurrency here as it can't technically be weighed, however the main cryptocurrencies such as ethereum and bitcoin are currently caught in a vicious bear market.
+Including cryptocurrency here might be slightly unfair as it can't technically be weighed.
+Still, the main cryptocurrencies, such as Ethereum and Bitcoin, are currently caught in a vicious bear market.

 Mississippi Company / South Sea Company (1720s)

-Classic speculative bubbles which sparked a frenzy in the share prices for both companies.
-At their peak the paper shares for each company were worth 10,000 livres and 1,000 pounds respectively before crashing.
+These classic speculative bubbles sparked a frenzy in the share prices for both companies.
+At their peak, the paper shares for each company were worth 10,000 livres and 1,000 pounds, respectively, before crashing.

 Collectable Comic Books (1985-93)

-Not as well known as other bubbles, but speculative hysteria took over the Comic Book industry in the late 1980s with some collectable comics selling for over a million US dollars.
-That's approximately £10,000 per gram at 1990 exchange rates.
-Resulting crash nearly took the whole industry down with it.
+Not as well known as other bubbles, speculative hysteria took over the comic book industry in the late 1980s.
+Some collectable comics sold for over a million US dollars—approximately £10,000 per gram at 1990 exchange rates.
+The resulting crash nearly brought the whole industry down with it.

 Royal Mint Great Engravers Coin Series?!

-We joke, but certain collectable coins can fluctuate in value wildly, which was perfectly illustrated in The Royal Mint's Great Engravers Coin Series.
-The resale market may have calmed down slightly for some of the later releases such as the Gothic Portrait and Gothic Crown, but we have seen prices for the silver Una and the Lion coins in excess of £88 per gram as of December 2022.
+We joke, but certain collectable coins can fluctuate in value wildly, as perfectly illustrated in The Royal Mint's Great Engravers Coin Series.
+The resale market may have calmed down slightly for some of the later releases, such as the Gothic Portrait and Gothic Crown, but we have seen prices for the silver Una and the Lion coins in excess of £88 per gram as of December 2022.